MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/04-MiniLab_Create_ARM_templates_by_using_Visual_Studio_Code.md

 # Mini-lab: Create ARM templates by using Visual Studio Code

-An **Azure Resource Manager (ARM)** is a service for Azure that provides a management layer that enables you to create, update, and delete resources in your Azure account.
+**Azure Resource Manager (ARM)** is a service for Azure that provides a management layer that enables you to create, update, and delete resources in your Azure account.

 In this mini-lab, you will learn how to use Visual Studio Code and the Azure Resource Manager (ARM) Tools extension to create and edit Azure Resource Manager templates.
 You can create Resource Manager templates in Visual Studio Code without the extension, but the extension provides autocomplete options that simplify template development.